ddragosd-demo-org/openwhisk-alexa-demo/speechAssets/README.md

 4. ##### Retrieve the URL for your action.
-    Click the `Edit` button to go back into the webhook edit screen in order to get the URL to your function.
+    Click the `Edit` button to go back into the webhook edit screen in order to get the URL to your action.
   Scroll down to see the `Recent deliveries`.
   ![Github recent delivery](./readmeAssets/github-recent-delivery.png) and click on the `...` button or the UID to open the details.
   ![Github recent delivery expanded](./readmeAssets/github-recent-delivery-open.png) The `Response` Tab should indicate a `200` Response with a Body containing the  `action_endpoint`.

 :boom: Congratulations !
 At this point your code is deployed in the Adobe I/O Runtime.
+Let's go ahead and invoke this action with Amazon Alexa.

-> Make a note of the `action_endpoint` value as you need it in the next step.
+> :bulb: Make a note of the `action_endpoint` value as you need it in the next step.

 ## Setup an Amazon Alexa Skill